dfbantigue/StratPoint/README.md

 Framework used: Spring Boot

 How To Run
-1. User Spring Tool Suite IDE
+1. Use Spring Tool Suite IDE
 2. Update the Project using Maven->Update Project
 3. Build the Project using Maven Build (Clean Install)
 4. Run as Spring Boot App this Java File: StringBootApp.java